ooz/mocs/alts-mods/lava-sails/README.md

 ## Meta

-* Why is Mark Zuckerberg's wife cutting his hair?!
+* Why is Mark Zuckerberg's wife cutting his hair?
 Seems like a huge waste of high-paid people's time!
-* (but me and my GF did the same earlier and during lockdown, saves money, and I never liked going to hairdressers anyway) *
+* (Well, my GF and I did the same earlier and during lockdown, saves money, and we never liked going to hairdressers anyway) *